-The Pediatric Neurology Fellowship prepares fellows to provide comprehensive and coordinated care to children with neurological health issues.
+The Pediatric Neurology Fellowship prepares fellows to provide comprehensive and coordinated care to children with a wide range of neurological conditions.
 The program emphasizes developing clinical competencies and skills so physicians can offer high quality care in the community.

 Floating Hospital for Children is part of Tufts Medical Center, a teaching hospital located in downtown Boston, so we emphasize learning through clinical practice, research, lectures and other methods of instruction.
 We focus on: